Posted on 4/8/2015 in Digital Marketing

 In many cases, the information that clients use in Google Analytics seems like it should be straight forward and simple to track.
 The challenge comes when operations and technology departments begin designing seemingly simple solutions for a business need without consulting or considering implications from the other departments that may be using data impacted by their solutions.

-- Audience segments are very different from filters in Google Analytics – Understand this primary difference when deciding whether to filter or segment data in Google Analytics.
+Understand this primary difference when deciding whether to filter or segment data in Google Analytics.
 When you segment the data you will still have access to the data that you have excluded by unselecting the audience segment.
 If you decide to apply a filter, you will lose the data you filter and will not be able to recover that data.
-It is imperative that you consider this when choosing you method of clarifying your data.
+It is imperative that you consider this when choosing your method of clarifying your data.

 I work every day to help companies and business owners work smarter and not harder, so please feel free to reach out with any questions or concerns.
 I hope this small bit of information was useful and would be glad to see if there is any way my organization can help you.

 Improve Conversion Rates on Your WebsiteReach out to us today to see how we can help!

 Since 2012 Universal Analytics (UA) has been the gold standard website performance tracker.
 Most of you that use Google Analytics are probably [...]